Tank1334/Onboarding-Newbies/chapter_04/final_exercise_06.md

 - Explore advanced topics in Apache Spark to enhance your understanding and capabilities in big data processing.
 - Dive deeper into Spark's core concepts and features.
 - Learn about Spark optimization and performance tuning techniques.
-- Be familiar with the concepts of WaaS.
+- Be familiar with the concepts of WaaS and Spark on OpenShift.